Ultimate access to all questions.

 An analyst working at a fixed-income investment firm is evaluating different approaches the firm uses to determine the Value at Risk (VaR) for its corporate bond portfolios, which are made up of a wide range of bonds with varying maturities.
 One method the analyst is contemplating is the use of a mapping technique to simplify the VaR estimation process.
 Which of the following statements would be correct for the analyst to assert regarding the mapping methods for fixed-income portfolios?

-B is correct.
-The process used in the duration mapping approach is to replace the portfolio of fixed-income investments with a single zero-coupon with a maturity equal to the duration of the portfolio.
+The VaR estimated using the duration mapping approach replaces the portfolio with a zero-coupon bond whose maturity equals the duration of the portfolio.